sphinx-doc/sphinx/doc/intl.rst

 up automatically.

 An example: you have a document ``usage.rst`` in your Sphinx project.
 The gettext builder will put its messages into ``usage.pot``.
-Image you have Spanish translations [2]_ on your hands in ``usage.po`` --- for your builds to be translated you need to follow these instructions:
+Imagine you have Spanish translations [2]_ on your hands in ``usage.po`` --- for your builds to be translated you need to follow these instructions: